yago-pixel/modulo4/README.md

 but also the combination of JavaScript, HTML and CSS in one application.
 Have fun testing you knowledge in JavaScript!

-Here is a link to the Code Quiz: [Link to Code Quiz] (file:///C:/Users/yagol/OneDrive/%C3%81rea%20de%20Trabalho/assignments/modulo4/index.html)
+Here is a link to the Code Quiz: [Link to Code Quiz](file:///C:/Users/yagol/OneDrive/%C3%81rea%20de%20Trabalho/assignments/modulo4/index.html)

 ## Usage
 To start the Quiz, you can simply press the "Start quiz"-button: